 - No doubt PBD plays a huge role in the development of India.
 Because Diaspora Indians will share their knowledge and experiences that they have gained from other countries.

 - Usually, the Chief Host of the PBD is a Foreigner.

 - With a specific theme, PBD is celebrated by the Union Government.

 - As we have discussed above also that now PBD is not an annual event since 2015.

-- At the convention of PBD awards are given to the deserving Indians.
+- At the convention of PBD, awards are given to the deserving ones.

-- PBD main aim is to connect Indian Diaspora.
+- PBD's main aim is to connect the Indian Diaspora.

-- PBD is celebrated as the commemoration of the return of the Mahatma Gandhi.
+- PBD is celebrated as the commemoration of the return of Mahatma Gandhi.

 Therefore, we can say that Pravasi Bharatiya Divas or NRI Day is celebrated to link up the Indian Diaspora to commemorate the achievements of the individuals of Indian origin in their respective fields and also persuade them to bring their knowledge and expertise to their motherland.